Thorson leads Northwestern over No. 20 Wisconsin 31-17

 EVANSTON, Ill.
 (AP) - Clayton Thorson ran for two touchdowns and threw for one, and Northwestern beat No. 20 Wisconsin 31-17 on Saturday.

+They increased their lead over the Badgers (5-3, 3-2) and Purdue - a 23-13 loser at Michigan State - to 1 1/2 games.
+Iowa, which began the day tied with the Boilermakers and Wisconsin, visited No. 17 Penn State.

-With quarterback Alex Hornibrook missing the game because of a concussion and the defense without several injured starters, it was simply a rough afternoon for Wisconsin.
+With quarterback Alex Hornibrook sidelined by a concussion and the defense without several injured starters, it was simply a rough afternoon for Wisconsin.
 Northwestern turned two fumbles by star running back Jonathan Taylor and another by quarterback Jack Coan into 17 points on the way to its fourth straight victory.

+The Wildcats went on a 17-0 run in the second half after rallying to beat then-winless Nebraska in overtime and beating struggling Rutgers by three last week.

+"Around here, a lot of times we're called the Cardiac 'Cats," Thorson said.
+"I don't know how much we like that name.
+But we haven't given anyone any reason not to call us that so it's nice to get a win like that."

 Thorson was a bit shaky again after struggling in a narrow win at Rutgers.
 He completed 17 of 30 passes for 167 yards with three interceptions against a short-handed defense.
 But he ran for two TDs in the first half and found Kyric McGowan for a 24-yard score in the third quarter.